 - 1 tablespoon onion powder

 Next we took our corn tortilla chips and baked them.
 5 minutes, 350 degrees.
 No biggie.
 They worked well but in my opinion, the next time I would get the big corn tortillas instead and fry them off.
 If you use a tortilla, you definitely want to make it crispy.
 You’re putting them inside a tortilla with a lot of stuff it in so naturally it’s going to soften up.

 I used a little electric flattop to sear it.
 It’s a great little gadget: kicks at like 350, 400 degrees.
 I used 350 for the crunch wraps.
 I’d suggest using a good oil like an olive or sunflower.
 Make sure your surface is hot so you get that crispy initial sear.
 Also, if it’s not hot enough, it won’t hold.

-To put it together, I went flour tortilla, meat, cheese, vegetables, tortilla chips and then wrapped.
+To put it together, I went flour tortilla, meat, cheese (we shredded our own mix of cheddar, mozzarella, and Queso Ibores), vegetables, tortilla chips and then wrapped.
 When you wrap it, you have to wrap it small parts at a time.
 You can’t just make four folds.
 When you fold up six or eight times, it holds so much better.
 You have to sear it fold side down or else it will not stay together.
 Any time you put something over heat, it contracts and moisture comes out, so if you put flat side down, it’s going to start to fall apart as the heat hits it.